YottaDB/YDBDoc/MessageRecovery/errors.rst

 DLRCTOOBIG
 ---------------------------

-DLRCTOOBIG, xxxx value cannot be greater than 255
+DLRCTOOBIG, xxxx yyyy value cannot be greater than 255

 MUPIP Error: This indicates that MUPIP LOAD with the qualifier FORMAT=GO encountered xxxx in its input stream. xxxx was in the $CHAR() format used for non-graphic characters but it exceeded the maximum acceptable value of 255.